Perimenopause Brown Discharge: 7 Causes & Solutions

 Cervical Cancer

 In the most unlikely situation, the brown discharge could be because of cervical cancer.
 That’s not the only sign, though.
 If you are experiencing an increased brown discharge alongside the symptoms mentioned below, you need to contact your healthcare provider immediately.
+These include:

 • Pain and bleeding during or after sex